-Does an electric car need to pass an MOT test?
+Does an electric car have to pass the same MOT test?

 What is checked during an electric car MOT?